-Buying a select number of stocks that might outperform the broad market might seem like a sensible thing for an investment advisory firm to do.
+Buying a select number of stocks that outperform the broad market might seem sensible for an investment advisory firm to do.
 But picking the right stocks requires an immense amount of work that a wealth management firm is usually not best suited to do (as opposed to a mutual fund with specialized team members).
 More importantly, year after year, data has shown that stock pickers underperform their benchmarks.

 Studies have shown that the biggest differentiating factor in portfolio returns is not stock selection but asset allocation.
 In 2000 Ibbotson and Kaplan published a study titled “Does Asset Allocation Policy Explain 40, 90 or 100 Percent of Performance?”
 They found that 40% of the return variation between funds is due to asset allocation, with the balance due to other factors, including asset-class timing, style within asset classes, security selection, and fees.

 You’ll want a DC investment management firm that knows how to analyze not individual stocks, but the potential future returns of various asset classes.
 These may include: U.S. large growth stocks, U.S. large value stocks, small and mid-sized U.S. companies, developed markets stocks (stocks in Europe, Japan, Australia), emerging market stocks (companies in China, India, and other emerging markets), U.S. core bonds, U.S. inflation-linked bonds, U.S. municipal bonds, emerging market bonds, high yield bonds, and alternative asset classes.